Updated Mar 06, 2026

-Yes, but only when programmes make costs predictable, demonstrate assessment quality, and ensure lab access aligns with the fee proposition.
-Across National Student Survey (NSS) open-text data on costs and value for money, 88.3% of comments are negative (sentiment index −46.7), so students’ starting point is sceptical.
+Across National Student Survey (NSS) open‑text data, analysed using our NSS open-text analysis methodology, on costs and value for money, 88.3% of comments are negative (sentiment index −46.7), so scepticism is the baseline.
 Within biomedical sciences non‑specific, assessment is the pressure point: Feedback takes 10.6% of comments and Marking criteria sentiment sits at −52.3, while Availability of teaching staff is strongly positive at +41.4.
 In sector terms, the costs lens captures whether what students pay matches what they receive, and the biomedical sciences grouping aggregates lab‑based degrees where practical access and assessment transparency make or break perceived value.

 What does studying biomedical sciences involve, and how should programmes demonstrate value?